Here's Our Rant About Teva Pharmaceutical Industries Limited (TEVA)

-Teva Pharmaceutical Industries Limited (NYSE:TEVA) went up by 0.40% from its latest closing price compared to the recent 1-year high of $13.30.
-The company’s stock price has collected -6.45% of loss in the last five trading sessions.
-Press Release reported 6 hours ago that Teva Announces Its Launch of the First Generic PERFOROMIST(R) , Formoterol Fumarate Inhalation Solution, 20 mcg/2 ML, Used to Treat Chronic Obstructive Pulmonary Disease (COPD), in the United States
+Teva Pharmaceutical Industries Limited (NYSE:TEVA) went down by -1.06% from its latest closing price compared to the recent 1-year high of $13.30.
+The company’s stock price has collected 1.38% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that Teva and Bioeq Announce Commercial Partnership for Biosimilar

 Is It Worth Investing in Teva Pharmaceutical Industries Limited (NYSE :TEVA) Right Now?